 High temperatures average slightly warmer, at around 5°C (41°F) and the lows are still around -1°C (30°F).
 Keep in mind that there can still be extremes in these temperatures and it’s always a good idea to check the forecast before you travel to know what you’re in for.

 One benefit to February is that the days are markedly longer on average than those in December and January.
-The average sunrise in February is at around 7am and the average sunset is at 5pm, so you can get about two hours more of daylight in February than you can in the other winter months.
+The average sunrise in February is at around 7am and the average sunset is at 5pm, so you can get about two hours more of daylight in February than you can in the other months during winter.

 Things to do in Prague in Winter